Dapizz01/CyberChallenge2024/README.md

 # CyberChallenge2024
-Simple write-ups for some of the training challenges of CyberChallenge.IT
+This repo contains the exploits I made to solve some of the challenges in the training program of [CyberChallenge.IT](https://ctf.cyberchallenge.it).